ankrutik/notes/aws/solutions_arch_cert/notes.md

 ### ENI vs ENA vs EFA

 ENI is like a virtual network card that lets EC2 instance to connect to the network.
-You can attach multiple ENIs to one EC2 instance, each with their own private and public IPs.
+You can **attach multiple ENIs to one EC2 instance**, each with their own private and public IPs.
-ENI can be moved from one EC2 instance to another EC2 instance.
+ENI can be **moved from one EC2 instance to another** EC2 instance.

 ENIs cannot be moved outside the AZ.